Debug Your Project

 ESP-IDF: Peripheral View

-Our extension implements a ESP-IDF: Peripheral View tree view in the Run and Debug view which will use the SVD file defined in the IDF Svd File Path (idf.svdFilePath) configuration setting to populate a set of peripherals registers values for the active debug session target.
-You could download Espressif SVD files from Espressif SVD repository.
+ESP-IDF extension provides an ESP-IDF: Peripheral View tree in the Run and Debug view.
+This tree view uses the SVD file specified in the IDF SVD File Path (idf.svdFilePath) configuration to populate a set of peripheral register values for the active debug session target.
+You can download Espressif SVD files from Espressif SVD repository.

 _images/peripheral_viewer.png